-Quotient category is an alternative name (used especially in 1960s and 1970s) for a result of a strict localization functor, that is, given a category and a class of morphisms the category equipped with a functor sending all morphisms in to isos and which has a strict universal property, that is, for every other functor inverting all morphisms in , there is a factorization .
+Quotient category is an alternative name (used especially in 1960s and 1970s) for the result of a strict localization, that is, given a category and a class of morphisms the category equipped with a functor sending all morphisms in to isos and which has a strict universal property, that is, for every other functor inverting all morphisms in , there is a factorization .

-Note that large part of a topos community and category community calls by localization those (possibly non-strict) localization functors, for which the localization functor is left exact and admits a right adjoint.
-These people often use quotient functor when removing the “admits right adjoint” and “left exact” conditions..
+Note that some of the literature in topos theory and more generally in category theory uses the term ‘localization’ to mean those (possibly non-strict) localization functors, for which the localization functor is left exact and admits a right adjoint.
+The terminology then is to use ‘quotient functor’ for when the “admits right adjoint” and “left exact” conditions are removed.

-Following the extensions of an early work of Serre by Grothendieck and Gabriel, the term Serre quotient category or simply a quotient category is especially used when the input is a thick subcategory of an abelian category , instead of the class .
-A nonempty full subcategory of an abelian category is thick in strong sense if it is closed under subquotients and extensions.
-Then one defines to have the same objects as and
+Following extensions of earlier work of Serre by Grothendieck and Gabriel, the term Serre quotient category or simply a quotient category is used especially when the input is a thick subcategory of an abelian category , instead of the class .
+A nonempty full subcategory of an abelian category is thick in the strong sense if it is closed under subquotients and extensions.
+The construction of a ‘quotient category’ proceeds by defining to have the same objects as and

 where the colimit runs through all subobjects , such that , .
 The quotient functor is obvious.

 A basic example is the quotient of the category of abelian groups modulo the torsion groups.
 This category is equivalent to the category of -vector spaces, by the functor which maps an abelian group to the scalar extension .

 A thick subcategory (here always in the strong sense) is said to be localizing if and admits a right adjoint , often called the section functor.
 Every coreflective thick subcategory admits a section functor, and the converse holds if has injective envelopes.
 A thick subcategory is a coreflective iff is a torsion theory, where